 Flight Network is committed to adhering to the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
 This Act ensures that all Ontarians have fair and equitable access to programs & services and to improve opportunities for persons with disabilities.
-The Act has a phased in approach, but the end goal will be to have all businesses in Ontario comply with these areas:
+The Act has a phased in approach, but the end goal will be to have all businesses in

 Purpose of this Policy

 The purpose of this policy is to outline responsibilities of employees, volunteers and others who deal with the public or other third parties on behalf of Flight Network. in providing goods and services to people with disabilities in compliance with the Accessibility for Ontarians with Disabilities Act, 2005.
 The Regulations, under the AODA, establish accessibility standards companies must meet when dealing with members of the public, including requirements for information, communications, training and employment.

 This policy applies to all employees, volunteers and others who deal with the public or other third parties on Flight Network’s behalf in the province of Ontario.
 If we have employees, volunteers etc. that are based outside of Ontario this policy does not apply to them by law; although, we want to ensure that everyone adheres to these principles.

 Our Policy Details

 Flight Network strives at all times to provide its services in a way that respects the dignity and independence of all people.
 We are committed to giving people an equal opportunity to access our services and being inclusive and considerate of those with disabilities to benefit from the same services, in the same place and in a similar way as other customers.
 Flight Network will review our commitment regularly.
 Flight Network will provide the necessary training to staff to ensure compliance.

 Flight Network is committed to providing our customers and clients with publicly available emergency information in an accurate way upon request.
 We will also provide employees with disabilities with individualized emergency response information when necessary.